AndreaBelluzzi/final_assignments/README.md

-# final_assignments
+# Assignments
-Final assignments for the python course
+Assignments for the python course

 Ciao Luigi :)